See an animated 2-minute video explaining a TV room hearing loop.

 Watch a video on home installations.

-California audiologist Bill Diles now offers home loop installations to all his hearing instrument patients—some 2300 installations up through 2014.
+California audiologist Bill Diles offered home loop installations to all his hearing instrument patients—some 2300 installations up through 2014.
 The results: The patients reported not only greatly increased TV satisfaction, but also greatly increased satisfaction with their hearing aids.

 By also patching telephone output into a home TV loop system, people can enjoy dramatically increased comprehension—with personalized sound broadcast to both ears—while talking naturally on the phone, without any clumsy wires or headsets.
 This works beautifully.
 Amazon offers a connector for recording conversations that can, instead, be patched into a home or office loop amplifier.
 Happily, it has an on/off switch, so one needn’t eavesdrop on others’ conversations while watching TV.
 (Either one splits your phone signal, with one line going to the phone or handset, the other to the loop amplifier.)